M-arcus/cloudron-docs/docs/documentation/backups.md

         # chmod +x cloudron-setup
         # ./cloudron-setup --provider digitalocean --restore-url file://<path-to-backup-dir>
 ```

+!!! warning
+    Pass `--version` to match the version listed in the filename.

 * Once the installation is complete, navigate to `https://<IP>`.
 Accept the self-signed cert and finish
   the domain name setup.
 It is possible to provide a domain that was different from the Cloudron's previous